bfortuner/ml-glossary/docs/logistic_regression.rst

 Gradient descent
 ----------------

-To minimize our cost, we use `Gradient Descent`_ just like before in `Linear Regression`_.
-There are other more sophisticated optimization algorithms out there such as conjugate gradient like `BFGS`_, but you don't have to worry about these.
+To minimize our cost, we use :doc:`gradient_descent` just like before in :doc:`linear_regression`.
+There are other more sophisticated optimization algorithms out there such as conjugate gradient like :ref:`optimizers_lbfgs`, but you don't have to worry about these.
 Machine learning libraries like Scikit-learn hide their implementations so you can focus on more interesting things!

-Math
+.. rubric:: Math
-^^^^

 One of the neat properties of the sigmoid function is its derivative is easy to calculate.
-You can find a walk-through of the derivation `here <http://math.stackexchange.com/questions/78575/derivative-of-sigmoid-function-sigma-x-frac11e-x>`_ and a more detailed overview `here <http://neuralnetworksanddeeplearning.com/chap3.html>`_
+If you're curious, there is a good walk-through derivation on stack overflow [6]_.
+Michael Neilson also covers the topic in chapter 3 of his book.

 .. math::